neetly/figma-agent-linux/README.md

 ## Alternatives

 Another option is to use [Wine][] to run the official `figma_agent.exe` binary.
-To be honest, I use this approach during development for the reverse engineering proposal.
+I use this approach during development for the reverse engineering proposal.

 ## Credit